Swarna-ashik/Swarna-ashik/README.md

 - 👋 Hi, I’m @Swarna-ashik
 - 👀 I’m interested in ...
 AI and Machine learning
 - 🌱 I’m currently learning ...
 Data Science for data scientist
 - 💞️ I’m looking to collaborate on ...
-Companies
-- 📫 How to reach me ...
-By Building the skill
+Good MNC's

 <!---
 Swarna-ashik/Swarna-ashik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.